 Being Mindful of the Graphics Card Size

-When deciding on how many PCIe slot do you need, you have to take into consideration the fact that certain PCIe devices are large and can take up the space of more than one slot.
+When deciding on how many PCIe slots you need, you must consider that specific PCIe devices are large and can take up the space of more than one slot.

-You can see that of the three x1 slots on this motherboard, two of them are entirely blocked by this graphics.
+You can see that of the three x1 slots on this motherboard, two of them are entirely blocked by these graphics.
 Only one is available for use (top).

-There are typically three sizes of graphics card:
+There are typically three sizes of graphics cards:

 - Low Profile: 1 and 1.5 slot